 Are you interested in hosting the exhibition?

-A touring exhibition exploring perspectives on peace from three Abrahamic religions – Judaism, Christianity and Islam has opened at Christ Church Cathedral, Oxford.
+A touring exhibition exploring perspectives on peace from three Abrahamic religions – Judaism, Christianity and Islam which opened at Christ Church Cathedral, Oxford is now touring the UK.
 This exhibition looks at the way in which the three faiths promote peace – in their teaching, and in the lives of their people.
 It tells stories of their peace-makers.
 It shows how each stresses hospitality and welcome for the stranger, including the stranger of other faiths.

 Canon Edmund Newey, Sub Dean of Christchurch expressed his enthusiasm for the exhibition:“Christ Church Cathedral is delighted to host this fascinating and thought-provoking exhibition.
 Faith is often seen as a cause of violence, but here we learn to drink from the deep well of peace at the heart of Christianity, Judaism and Islam alike.”